embedthis/esp-html-mvc/README.md

-esp-html-mvc
+esp-html-skeleton
 ===

-Pak for esp-html-mvc
+Pak for esp-html-skeleton

 ### To install:

-pak install esp-html-mvc
+pak install esp-html-skeleton

 ### Get Pak from